Finding Forever

 Finding Forever is the seventh studio album by Common, released on July 31, 2007, on GOOD Music and Geffen Records.
-Like Common's previous album, Be (2005), Finding Forever is primarily produced by Kanye West.
-The album debuted at the number one on the Billboard 200, selling 155,000 units in the first week, becoming Common's first chart-topper.
-Selling over 500,000 units in the US, it has been certified Gold.
-Finding Forever was nominated for a Grammy Award for Best Rap Album, losing to Kanye West's Graduation at the 50th Grammy Awards.
+Like Common's previous album, Be (2005), Finding Forever was largely produced by GOOD Music label boss and fellow Chicagoan Kanye West.
+The album debuted atop the Billboard 200 — selling 155,000 units in the first week — and became Common's only project to do so.
+Finding Forever also received gold certification by the Recording Industry Association of America (RIAA), and was nominated for Best Rap Album at the 50th Grammy Awards, but lost to West's album Graduation.

 Conception

 Background

 Common explains that "Finding Forever really means to find a place in music where you can exist forever.
 Music can be forever if you make it from the heart, if you make it from the soul and it’s good.
 And I look at music like Bob Marley's or Marvin Gaye's or Stevie Wonder's or A Tribe Called Quest's, that's forever music.
 And I’m continuing on the quest to make forever music."

 Common also says: "And now with the death of J Dilla and other things, you start thinking about forever lasting for real through music [...]
 Jay Dee will last forever through his music and hopefully generations down the line will know about Common through his music.
 And it's also saying: I been doing this for a nice period of time, so I'm trying to find the place where I can keep existing in the game and make music I love."